519984307/coincoin/INSTALL.md

 =============

-See doc/build-*.md for instructions on building the various elements of the GeekCash reference implementation of GeekCash.
+See doc/build-*.md for instructions on building the various elements of the CoinCoin reference implementation of CoinCoin.